Visit the Campbell Scientific Forum to submit your question to users around the world.

 If a laptop doesn’t have any serial ports, how can LoggerNet talk to the datalogger?

-Use a USB to RS-232 cable to connect.
-While any USB to RS-232 cable should work with the appropriate drivers, there is a better chance of success using the USB to RS-232 cables sold by Campbell Scientific.
+Use a USB to RS-232 cable (sometimes called a USB-to-serial-adapter cable) to connect either an SC32B or an SC-USB to the computer.
+Although any USB to RS-232 cable should work with the appropriate drivers, there is a better chance of success using the USB to RS-232 cables sold by Campbell Scientific.

 Instead of saving a CRBasic datalogger’s data to one large file, how can it be saved in daily, hourly, or half-hourly files?